Berchtesgaden National Park

-Berchtesgaden National Park is in the south of Germany, on its border with Austria, in the municipalities of Ramsau bei Berchtesgaden and Schönau am Königsee, Berchtesgadener Land, Free State of Bavaria.
+Berchtesgaden National Park is in the south of Germany, on its border with Austria, in the municipalities of Ramsau bei Berchtesgaden and Schönau am Königsee, Berchtesgadener Land in Bavaria.
 The national park was established in 1978 to protect the landscapes of the Berchtesgaden Alps.
-Headquartered in the town of Berchtesgaden, the park was designated a UNESCO Biosphere Reserve in 1990.
+Headquartered in the town of Berchtesgaden, the park was designated a Biosphere Reserve by UNESCO in 1990.

 Location and geography

 The park is located in the mountainous area south of the town of Berchtesgaden.
 The eastern, southern, and western boundaries of the park coincide with the state border between Germany and Austria.
 The area of the park is economically undeveloped, and there are no settlements.
 In the center of the park is a large lake, the Königssee, which is elongated from the south to the west and is the source of the Königsseer Ache, a right tributary of the Salzach.
 A smaller lake, the Obersee, is located above the Königssee and drains into it.
 The whole area of the park belongs to the drainage basin of the Salzach, and, consequently, of the Danube.
 West of the lake is the massif of Watzmann (2713 m), and beyond that, separated by the Wimbachtal valley, the massif of Hochkalter (2607 m).
 The Watzmann is the third highest mountain massif in Germany.
 The Watzmann Glacier, located below the eastern face of the Watzmann, and the Blaueis, adjacent to the Hochkalter, are two of the five glaciers in Germany.

 The park also contains the Hintersee.